Our API responses use standard HTTP status codes: 2xx

 often also helps reduce such errors.

-Network errors are where the value of idempotency keys and request retries are most obvious.
-When intermittent problems occur, the client library is usually left in a state where it does not know whether or not the server received the request.
+Idempotency keys and request retries are most valuable in addressing network errors.
+When intermittent issues occur, the client library is usually left in a state where it does not know whether or not the server received the request.

 For network errors, the client should retry such requests with the same idempotency key and the same parameters until it's able to receive a result from the server.
 Sending the same idempotency key with different parameters produces an error indicating that the new request didn't match the original.